JoshBmillikan/Connect4CSharp/README.md

 All the code is in the Connect4CSharp folder.

 I created and tested it using Jetbrains's Rider IDE (same people that make intellij, just their C# IDE) but it should work fine with Microsoft's Visual Studio.
+Binaries are avaliable under the release section of this Github repo.